A 44-minute periodic radio transient in a supernova remnant: Polarization Characteristics

 \\ During the emission-active epoch observed from DART, we found poor polarization in most pulses.
-Our recordings show three distinct polarization states.
-1, Absence of Polarization: Both linear and circular polarization were largely undetectable throughout most of the emission cycle.
+Our recordings show highly variable polarization, which includes: 1, Absence of Polarization: Both linear and circular polarization were largely undetectable throughout most of the emission cycle.
 2, Transient Linear Polarization: A linearly polarized signal occasionally appeared as a short burst.
 Fig.\ref{lp-burst} shows two instances of these bursts, where linear polarization coincided with an intensity spike in the total signal.
-Fig.\ref{lp-burst} shows two instances of these bursts, where linear polarization coincided with an intensity spike in the total signal.
+The majority of pulses, however, show no detectable linear polarization.
 3, Phase-Locked Circular Polarization (CP): A stable, circularly polarized component appeared exclusively in the wide-pulse emission mode.
 Bottom panel of Fig.\ref{supernova} displays the phase-locked CP components recorded.
 Shaded areas in Fig.\ref{lp-burst} and Fig.\ref{mode_change} highlight the CP profile ranges.
 These pulses include cases with reversed CP signs, cases with no sign change, and cases with no CP emission.
+These